+In this section, the coverage model is mathematically formulated.
 The following notations are used throughout the section.
 First, the following sets:

-- S represents the set of sensor nodes: - $A \subseteq S$ is the subset of alive sensors; - I_j designates the set of coverage intervals (CI) obtained for sensor j.
+- S represents the set of WSN sensor nodes; - $A \subseteq S$ is the subset of alive sensors; - I_j designates the set of coverage intervals (CI) obtained for sensor j.

-I_j refers to the set of coverage intervals which has been defined according to the method introduced in Subsection 3.1.
-For a coverage interval i, let a{ik}^j denote the indicator function of whether sensor k is involved in coverage interval i of sensor j, that is:
+I_j refers to the set of coverage intervals which have been defined according to the method introduced in subsection 3.1.
+For a coverage interval i, let a{ik}^j denotes the indicator function of whether sensor k is involved in coverage interval i of sensor j, that is: